 Pain, especially at the top right of the abdominal area, near the right shoulder blade, or in the back

 Unexplained weight loss

 A hard lump under the ribs on the right side of the body, which could be the tumor or a sign that the liver has gotten bigger

 Weakness or fatigue

-When HCC is diagnosed, some people will already know that they have cirrhosis and will be receiving care from a doctor.
+When hepatocellular carcinoma (HCC) is diagnosed, some people will already know that they have cirrhosis and will be receiving care from a doctor.
 Some symptoms experienced by people with HCC may be caused by cirrhosis rather than the tumor.
 These symptoms include abdominal swelling from fluid accumulation, called ascites, and needing more water tablets, called diuretics, to control the fluid accumulation.
 Hepatic encephalopathy (mental confusion) and bleeding from the esophagus or stomach, or any worsening of the condition, may also indicate cancer.

 If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help figure out the cause of the problem, called a diagnosis.

 If liver cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called "palliative care" or "supportive care."
+Managing symptoms may also be called "palliative care" or "supportive care."
 It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.